About this course

 Our Sport and Exercise Science Department comprises a team of experts with decades of experience between them, ranging from long-time industry professionals to academic researchers.
 At NTU, our excellent research informs all our teaching – and not only will you be taught by the people behind it, but you’ll be using the very same facilities and equipment they use.

-Our BSc Sport and Exercise Science degree course is endorsed by the British Association of Sport and Exercise Sciences (BASES), meaning you can be sure that you’ll receive high-quality teaching which is relevant to the industry.
+Our BSc Sport and Exercise Science degree course is endorsed by The Chartered Association of Sport and Exercise Sciences (CASES), meaning you can be sure that you’ll receive high-quality teaching which is relevant to the industry.

 You’ll learn through a mix of: